Qualifications & Background

 - Registered Clinical Counsellor (RCC) with the BC Association of Clinical Counsellors - Reg# 1884

 - Past member, City University MA Counselling Psychology Advisory Board

-Scott is in his late forties, has been married for twenty seven years and is the father of 4 boys.
+Scott is in his early 60's, has been married for almost 40 years and is the father of four and grandfather of four.
 He worked for over a decade in the warehouse trucking industry prior to his career in counselling.
 In the early 1990's Scott found himself in the grip of depression, questioning his values, spirituality, goals, talents, and the vocational track his life was taking.
 He explored these issues in counselling and after an intense season of personal struggle and growth, he decided that part of his life's purpose was to be a helper to others.
 This was a life changing decision resulting in a profound midlife transition.
 In 1995 he began his education to become a professional clinical counsellor.
 As I am sure you can guess, this is a much more involved story than the few sentences above suggest.

 In 2001 Scott obtained his MA in counselling psychology and his membership with the BC Association of Clinical Counsellors.
 He then spent several years employed with a community agency providing counselling services in the areas of addictions and family violence.
 In 2004 he opened his private practice and has been practicing fulltime since 2005.